MoneyCashNodes/RestInsured-API/README.md

 ### Acknowledgments

-Thank you to Adam Wallraff, Scott Schmidt, Thomas Martinez, Devon Hackley, and Erica Winberry for guidance and assistance throughout the project.
+Thank you to Adam Wallraff, Scott Schmidt, Thomas Martinez, Devon Hackley, Erica Winberry, and many others for guidance and assistance throughout the project.